bbhard/Macropad-PCB/README.md

 # Macropad-PCB

-I have started desining and possiblytm manufacturing a macropad.
+I have started designing and possiblytm manufacturing a macropad.
 This is a sideproject so don't expect much please.
 ![schem](https://user-images.githubusercontent.com/76909216/140521871-cad9931c-c2de-4a85-86f2-efbcbac1623b.png)